Maintenance¶

 CHANGES.rst

-is up to date with the latest merged pull requests and the version you want to release is correctly named.Change the
+is up to date with the latest merged pull requests and the version you want to release is correctly named.Create a commit on the

 release

-branch (or equivalent) to release this version.git checkout master git pull git checkout -b release master git add CHANGES.rst src/icalendar/__init__.py docs/install.rst git commit -m"version 5.0.0"
+branch (or equivalent) to release this version.git checkout main git pull git checkout -b release main git add CHANGES.rst git commit -m"version 6.0.0"

 Push the commit and create a pull request Here is an example pull request #457.